Champions League: Manchester City hit RB Leipzig for six | DW | 15.09.2021

 It's not so long ago that goals outnumbering away fans was commonplace at top level football matches.
 But, with only 25 RB Leipzig fans making the journey, recent history wasn't too far from being repeated on a wild Wednesday night in Manchester.

-Those fans, scattered in even smaller clusters among a huge bank of seating, would have had plenty to discuss as they filtered out, not least their new coach.
-After three losses in his first four Bundesliga games, most recently a tepid defeat to Bayern Munich, this was a different kind of low.
-The pendulum had swung too far.
-Control, and any defensive stability, had been lost.
-"Today was our worst day for defending," Marsch admitted after the game.

-As the final whistle echoed around a rapidly-emptying Etihad Stadium, Marsch's demeanour told its own story as he rose from the bench to shake the necessary hands.
-For the previous 90 minutes, he'd been a constant whirr of movement, offering more positional changes than his opposite number in a big knockout game.
+As the final whistle echoed around a rapidly-emptying Etihad Stadium, Marsch's demeanor told its own story as he rose from the bench to shake the necessary hands.
+For the previous 90 minutes, he'd been a constant whir of movement, offering more positional changes than his opposite number in a big knockout game.

 As good as City were going forward at times, the Bundesliga side did themselves few favors, as Emil Forsberg acknowledged to broadcaster DAZN after the game: "The goals we conceded were too easy," he said.
 "If you concede goals like that it's hard to win here."